profexorgeek/frostflake/README.md

 # README #
-Frostflake is a free, MIT-Licensed, JavaScript game engine for making games or other rich media in JavaScript.
-It attempts to make game development for the browser similar to game development for the desktop.
-The game is rendered to a canvas object and game objects are created as modular classes with inheritance.
+Frostflake is a JavaScript game engine for making games or other rich media that run in a browser.
+It attempts to make cross-platform, 2D game development as simple as possible by eliminating boilerplate and freeing the developer to focus on game logic.

+###License###
+MIT License, see license.txt

+NOTE: I wanted the license to be as permissive as possible but I would love to know if you are using frostFlake in your project.
+A credit line in your game would be awesome too.
+Knowing that people use it helps me stay motivated to keep working on it!

-### Existing Features ###
+### Current Features ###
-So far, FrostFlake has these features:

 * Allows modular, scalable development of game entities with basic inheritance system.
 * Drawable objects with position, velocity, rotation and alpha
 * Sprite object supporting custom draw scale, animation and sprite sheet texture coordinates
-* Polygons supporting colorized stroke and fill
+* Sprite parenting: sprites can be attached to a parent or have children
-* Input handling from mouse or keyboard (requires jQuery)
+* Input handling from mouse or keyboard (Existing InputManager requires jQuery)
-* A Camera entity supporting position, velocity and attachment to a Drawable target
+* A Camera entity supporting position, velocity and attachment to a Sprite target
-* Supports rendering directly to the canvas or rendering to a render target and using resulting render as a Sprite.
+* Rendering to primary game canvas or hidden render target (buffering, tilemap rendering, etc)
+* Tree-based, recursive rendering
-* Utilities with methods making input and common game math easy
+* Utility methods making common 2D game math easy
+* Views: Levels or screens that centralize an area of the game

-###Future Features###
+### Planned Features###
-Here are features I would like to add to FrostFlake:

-* Audio support
-* Concept of "Views", "Levels" or "Screens" that load a segment of the game and unload when finished.
-Eventually the storage of drawables and management of rendering might move into the View
-* Plugin: be able to load files from common game design tools such as Tiled
-* Plugin: physics? (low priority)
-* Polygon-based collision
+# Build system with versioned, minified and concatenated releases (Grunt + Node)
-* Unit Tests coverage O_o
+# Unit Tests coverage
-* Parenting/Attachment: Ability to have one Drawable parent another and their rotation/velocity/etc stay in sync

-### Style Guidelines ###
-* See styleGuide.js
-* Code should be JSLint valid except for the frostFlake module pattern
-* Test cases need to be written!
-Code base at the time of this readme has zero test coverage :(

-### Who do I talk to? ###
+# Particle effects
+# Improved collision detection
+# More robust demos
+# Tiled plugin: support Tiled files
+# Audio support
+# Object pooling/factories

+###Questions?###
-BitBucket user profexorgeek, aka Justin Johnson.
-Send to my gmail: justin.d.johnson
+Contact BitBucket user profexorgeek, aka Justin Johnson.
+Gmail: justin.d.johnson